Tawsif/cordova-plugin-hello/README.md

-# Cordova Hello World Plugin
+# Cordova Hello World Plugin (Copied from https://github.com/don/cordova-plugin-hello)

 Simple plugin that returns your string prefixed with hello.